Ghonem22/Naive-MRZ-Detection-/README.md

 ---

 ## How to run:
-  1. upload all the images you want to extract MRZ from it to "images" folder
+  1. upload all the images you want to extract MRZ from them to "images" folder

-  2. run this script:
+  3. run this script:

             python run.py --images_path images --visualize True --ocr aws

         * images_path: the path of the direcotry that contains images
         * visualize: if we want to visualize each image
-        * ocr: the module we want to use to extract text after detecting MRZ region we have three options for the ocr:
+        * ocr: the module we want to use to extract text after detecting MRZ region

+ **we have three options for the ocr:**

     * easyocr
     * pytesseract
     * aws: using Amazon Textract, but you need to add your aws creditnal to "utilities/configs.yml"